dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 This time, however, the `vectorizer` needs to convert the tags into categorical values (e.g. StreetNumber -> 0).

-For simplicity, we will use a `DatasetVectorizer` class that will apply the vectorizing process using both the embedding and the address vectorize process.
+For simplicity, we will use a `DatasetVectorizer` class that will apply the vectorizing process using both the embedding and the address vectorize process that we just describe.

 ```python
 class DatasetVectorizer: